 Domestic flights can be booked by your local travel agent, our agent or online.
-Gustavo at Alternativas Patagonicas in Bariloche, is our Argentina fishing travel agent, and can be reached at firstname.lastname@example.org, FAX: 54 2944 43 0895.
-Gustavo is independent of Fly Fishing Patagonia and we recommend you shop around before booking flights.
+We highly recommend Alicia Regueiro from Holdy Tours out of California.
+She specializes in flights to and within Argentina and books flights for many of our guests.
+She can be reached at her California office at (925) 927-6617 and at email@example.com.
 Although we monitor your flight times, we ask that you contact us immediately with any flight changes.
 Confirm and reconfirm ALL flights 7 days and 24 hours before flying.
-Fly Fishing Patagonia is not responsible for costs incurred due to flight delays, changes or cancellations, nor are we responsible for lose of planned activities due to late arrivals.
-All hunting and fishing travelers in Argentina should be covered with a general travel and health insurance policy before they fly.
+Fly Fishing Patagonia is not responsible for costs incurred due to flight delays, changes or cancellations, nor are we responsible for loss of planned activities due to late arrivals.
+All travelers should be covered with a general travel and health insurance policy before they fly.
 Please read the section on insurance below.

 Buenos Aires International Airport